humancomputerintegration/rehamove-integration-lib/README.md

 Full LICENSE AT: https://creativecommons.org/licenses/by-nc/2.0/

 ## 8. Update History

+8-26-2019 Version 1.6 is out for Python, on Linux AMD64 and Windows AMD64
+- Added functionality for mid-level stimulation
+    - change_mode() to change between low-level stimulation mode (automatically entered by default) and mid-level stimulation mode
+    - set_pulse() to pre-set the pulse parameters for mid-level stimulation
+    - info() to view the active mode, as well as the pre-set pulse parameters
+    - run() to automatically start and end mid-level stimulation for a period of time
+    - start(), update(), and end() to manually handle mid-level stimulation

 8-22-2019 version 1.5 is out
 - Added callable function version() to get the version of the Python-side and C-side of the current library.